 With our Zero Liability Fraud Protection Guarantee, you can rest assured that in the event your account is compromised, you will not be held accountable for any fraudulent electronic transactions made on your account.

-Provident has long offered its members a "Secure E-Mail" feature in online banking, where you can exchange mail messages with us securely.
+Provident has long offered its members a "Message Center" feature in online banking, where you can exchange mail messages with us securely.
 When you use this feature, any mail you send or receive through the online banking interface is encrypted (encoded so no one but the sender and recipient can read it).
 And because you've signed on using your own User ID and password, we know we're really talking to you, and not to an impostor.
-To use this feature, sign on to online banking, the either use the "Secure E-Mails & Alerts" button on the left, the "Contact" button at the top of the page, or the "Contacts" link at the bottom of the page.
+To use this feature, sign on to online banking, the either use the "Message Center" button on the left, the "Contact" button at the top of the page, or the "Contacts" link at the bottom of the page.
 This is the best way to contact Provident about your account, as it enables secure, two-way communications, along with a message history thread when multiple e-mails are required.

 Criminals may publish mobile banking smart phone software ("apps") designed to mimic the Provident app, in order to steal your online banking sign-on credentials.
 To help protect your accounts and information, only download Provident Credit Union’s mobile banking app using links from this site.
 The real Provident iPhone app is located on the App Store, here, and the real Provident Android app is located on Google Play, here.
 Provident does not endorse or support any other apps that require you to enter your online banking User ID and password.